Richard Moya: Texas State Government service

 After leaving the commissioners court Moya worked for Jim Hightower at the Texas Department of Agriculture as the Director of Field Operations.
 His focus was on handling personnel issues and working with field offices.

 After Ann Richards was elected Governor, she hired Moya as a Deputy Chief of Staff.
 He was a trouble shooter for problem agencies and he used his experience to help Richards bring diversity to state boards and commissions.
 Throughout, he continued his push for better government, just as he had done as a county commissioner.

 Personal life

 In 1953 Moya married Gertrude “Gertie” Garza.
 Together they had a son who died at age 19 and a daughter, Lori Moya, who followed her father into politics, serving on the Austin school board from 2006 to 2014.
 Known as a family man, he always made time for them.
 A Texas Longhorn fan, he followed their football, basketball, and baseball teams.

 Legacy

-Moya's most visible legacy is Richard Moya Park, 100 acres of woodlands and ball fields along Onion Creek, close to the Austin airport.
+Moya's most visible legacy is Richard Moya Park, 100 acres of woodlands and ball fields along Onion Creek, close to the Austin airport, and home of Moore's Crossing Historic District.
 His political legacy lives on in the changes he brought to Travis County government, having opened the door for the hiring and election of minorities.